Our programs

 We have three programs, all taking a holistic approach to the development of young athletes, equipping them for future success at the highest level possible.

-By invitation only, based on data, identification and SANFL club and junior club nomination.
-Ideal for players wanting more development in a state-of-the-art program that is best in class.
-The program will coordinate their Club training to maximise their potential of playing top level SANFL and or AFL football.
+Ideal for players wanting more development to improve their skill and strength.
+The program will complement their Club training to maximise their potential of playing top level SANFL and or AFL football.

 Costs